silversub/terraform/provider/event-streams-resources.md

 ```

-### Example 3: Create a Kafka consumer application connecting to an event streams instance and its topics
+### Example 3 Create a Kafka consumer application connection to an event streams instance and its topics
 {: #event-stream-sample3}

-Create a kafka consumer application connecting to an existing event streams instance and its topics.
+Create a Kafka consumer application connection to an existing event streams instance and its topics.
 {: shortdesc}

 ```